sca075/mqtt_vacuum_camera/README.md

 - [@rohankapoorcom](https://github.com/rohankapoorcom) autor of the v1.4.0 that make really easy to set up this integration.
 - [@gunjambi](https://github.com/gunjambi) that found a solution to re-draw the robot and also implemented the snapshots png to be enabled or disabled from the options.
 - [@T0ytoy](https://github.com/T0ytoy) for the amazing cooperation in testing our Camera that improved [using the threading](https://github.com/sca075/valetudo_vacuum_camera/discussions/71).
+- [@borgqueenx](https://github.com/borgqueenx) for the amazing cooperation in testing our Camera and helping us to improve it, [see more here](https://github.com/sca075/mqtt_vacuum_camera/discussions/296#:~:text=Edit-,borgqueenx,-2%20weeks%20ago)
 - And to all of you using this integration and reporting any issues, improvements and vacuums used with it.